FusionAuth/fusionauth-site/site/_posts/2019-10-08-deactivating-reactivating-deleting-user-fusionauth-python.md

 Now, let's head on over to a web browser, and browse to "Users" so that we can check out our user.
 You should notice that the account associated with the user Id we provided is now locked.
 It will look something like this:

 {% include _image.liquid src="/assets/img/blogs/terry-example-locked.png" alt="Terry is now locked" class="img-fluid" figure=false %}

+When a user is locked, they can no longer log in to any applications, but they are not removed from the system.
+This is useful if you want to re-enable them later (perhaps after they've paid their bill).

 If your application was successful, congratulations!
 Continue on with user reactivation.
 If not, check your steps or review the error codes below.